steadylearner/Steadylearner/post/rust-How to use Rust reqwest to copy files at Github.md

 <!--
  Post{
-   title: "How to turn chars into binary and vice versa with Rust",
+   title: "How to use Rust to copy files at Github",
-   subtitle:  "Learn how to use Rust to decode and encode binary data.",
+   subtitle: "Learn how to use Reqwest to save request.body in your machine.",
    image: "/code/Rust.svg",
    image_decription: "Rust Image from the website",
-   tags: "Rust binary chars stream",
+   tags: "Rust reqwest Github request",
    theme: "rust",
  }
 -->